Delaware and Chesapeake Railroad: Stations

-The Ridgeley, MD train station, which was built in 1892, was preserved in 2013 and now serves as a museum.
+The Ridgely, MD train station, which was built in 1892, was preserved in 2013 and now serves as a museum.
 It closed to passenger service in 1949 but continued to be used for freight until 1976.
 It was then used by several businesses, and even served as town hall in the 1990s.

-All of the other remnants of the line were built prior to, or after, the D&CR was the owner.
+The Clayton Railroad station, though built for the Delaware Railroad line, served as one terminal for the D&CR and it still remains in Clayton.